 Solar PV panels: they’re all the same, right?
 Er…let’s take a walk through the maze of things you have to consider.
 There’s a bit of unavoidable jargon here, so we promise we’ll lead you out the other side.

-Choice is all well and good, but when there are so many solar panels all claiming to be the best, and that’s before you even get to batteries and inverters and other add-ons, it can all be a bit much.
+Choice is all well and good, but when there are so many Solar PV panels all claiming to be the best, and that’s before you even get to batteries and inverters and other add-ons, it can all be a bit much.
 No need to worry, though.
 At Naked, we test all the claims and uncover all the facts for you.
 First, a little tidbit to show you how vital good information is to your decision…

 Many factors affect solar panel performance and durability.
 Below, we answer common questions and slay a few myths.

 True.
 Sort of.
 Mono crystalline panels give you a bit of extra power per square metre, but there are many other factors that affect performance.
-So a good quality Poly panel will generate more than a poor quality Mono.
+So a good quality Poly solar panel will generate more than a poor quality Mono.

 Poly crystalline: This technique uses fragments of silicon crystal melted together.
 Poly is an older technology, cheaper to produce and has a blue shade to it.
 Because there are edges where the crystal fragments meet, there are small areas that are not perpendicular to the light hitting the panel, meaning they don’t absorb energy, resulting in slightly reduced efficiency.